pinealan/dotfiles/README.md

 # Dotfiles - Alan Chan
-_Disclaimer: These dotilfes were written with only myself in mind.
-Use at your own risk_

 These dotfiles are organised to be managed with [GNU stow](https://www.gnu.org/software/stow/manual/stow.html).
 Here's my short summary of stow, inspired by the stow homepage description: